Tobiti/polygonstats/README.md

 Use the `Config.json` to change the settings.

 Run the `PolygonStats.exe` as admin!
+(If it's not working, try to install the hosting bundle of .net 5)

 Connect with polygon and open `http://{your ip}:8888`.